OSGeo/OSGeoLive-doc/doc/quickstart/ETF_quickstart.rst

 .. image:: /images/projects/ETF/test-run-configuration-1.png
     :scale: 70 %

-The Label field is mandatory but automatically preset with the current time and names of the selected Test Suites.
+The Label field is mandatory and automatically preset with the current time and names of the selected Test Suites.
 The Label will be shown in the Test reports overview and can be changed in order to help find the report again after a test run.

 The style of the view may depend on the selected Test Suites.